 img

-Over the past seven years, the events of the Dignity Day were held in multiple schools with thousands of participants.
+Over the past ten years, the events of the Dignity Day were held in multiple schools with thousands of participants.

 schools